isabella232/document-services.en/help/usecases/signapi.md

 ## Managing your Web Form

 This form is a PDF document for users to fill in.
-However, you still must tell the form’s editor which fields the users must fill in and where they are located within the document:
+However, you still need to tell the form’s editor which fields the users must fill in and where they are located within the document:

 ![Screenshot of insurance form with a few fields](assets/GSASAPI_1.png)

-Note that the document above doesn’t show the fields — yet.
-They’ll be added while defining which fields will collect the signer’s information, as well as their size and position.
+The document above doesn’t show the fields — yet.
+They are added while defining which fields collect the signer’s information, as well as their size and position.

-Now, go to the [Web Forms](https://secure.na4.adobesign.com/public/agreements/#agreement_type=webform) tab on the “Your agreements” page and find the form you just created.
+Now, go to the [Web Forms](https://secure.na4.adobesign.com/public/agreements/#agreement_type=webform) tab on the “Your agreements” page and find the form you created.

 ![Screenshot of the Adobe Sign Manage tab](assets/GSASAPI_2.png)